Livekick raises $3M to use live video for one-on-one training – TechCrunch

 So with Livekick, users can sign up for one, two or three live, 30-minute sessions with a remote trainer, who they’ll connect with via the Livekick iOS app or website.
 (After a two-week trial, pricing starts at $32 per week.)
 The workouts will be tailored to the space and equipment that you have access to, and the trainers will also assign other workouts for the rest of the week.

 Tadmor and Schmidt contrasted this approach with companies like Peloton and Mirror, which are bringing new exercise equipment and classes into the home, but which don’t offer one-on-one interaction with a trainer.
-Tadmor said this individualized approach is not just better tailored to each user’s needs, but also more effective at keeping them motivated.
+Tadmor said this individualized approach is not just better-tailored to each user’s needs, but also more effective at keeping them motivated.
 And Schmidt said the live interaction also ensures that people are doing their workouts correctly and safely.

 As for the trainers, Schmidt said this gives them a new way to find clients, particularly during their off-hours.

-“For trainers, the hours that user are never booked are usually noon to 4pm — they never get a client because people are at work, obviously,” she said.
+“For trainers, the hours that users are never booked are usually noon to 4pm — they never get a client because people are at work, obviously,” she said.
 “So we can give trainers in London those hours because for a user in New York, that’s morning.
 We can really fill their schedules [and] help them make some more income.”

 Beyond consumer subscriptions, Livekick also offers a corporate program called Livekick for Travelers.
 And just to be clear, the service isn’t just for frequent travelers, as Tadmor noted: “If you live in New York, you have access to a lot of fitness options, but most people don’t.
 You’ve got to do a lot of commuting to get to a studio with great trainers, and so part of what we’re trying to bring is really let you do that from the comfort of your home.”